nextcloud/documentation/user_manual/talk/talk_basics.rst

 View all open conversations
 ---------------------------

-You can view all the conversations that you can join by accessing the conversations list through the ``⋮``  menu next to the filters button and clicking on ``Join open conversations.``
+You can view all the conversations that you can join by clicking the button next to the search field and filters button and then on ``Join open conversations.``

 .. image:: images/join-open-conversations.png
     :width: 500px